How to count / sum strikethrough cells in Excel?

 End Function

-Count without strikethrough cells in Excel
+Count without strikethrough cells with in Excel

 VBA code: Count without strikethrough cells